6.8. ODEDynamics — Rigid body dynamics using the Open Dynamics Engine

 Set the position of the body. pos must be a 3-sequence of floats containing the new position.

-Set the orientation of the body. rot must be a mat3 containing a rotation matrix.
+rot is a mat3 containing a rotation matrix.

 Set the linear velocity of the body. vel must be a 3-sequence of floats containing the new velocity.